saimj7/People-Counting-in-Real-Time/README.md

 ***4. Timer:***
 - Configure stopping the software after a certain time, e.g., 30 min or 9 hours from now.
-- All you have to do is set your deired time and run the script.
+- All you have to do is set your desired time and run the script.

 ```
 if Timer: